BlueManedHawk/Ithkuil-Memorization-Aid/README.md

 ## Building

 To build, you will need a Linux-based operating system that complies with the latest version of POSIX.
-You will also need a copy of Clang 13, and you need to have the latest versions of SDL2 and SDL\_ttf installed—since you're building from scratch, you'll also need the development files.
+You will also need a copy of Clang 15, and you need to have the latest versions of SDL2 and SDL\_ttf installed—since you're building from scratch, you'll also need the development files.
 Installing these is rather system-specific, so if you can't figure it out, please ask in the appropriate place for your system, not here.
-Finally, be warned that this was developed with glibc, and may not work with musl.
+Finally, be warned that this was developed with glibc, and may not work with musl or other libcs.

 If you cannot build for your system, please file an issue.
 I will be happy to work on porting the software to any _open and actively maintained_ systems out there.